WhakEi/Riyadh-Transport-iOS/RTWatch/README.md

 ## Known Limitations

 - No offline mode (requires active internet connection)
-- Limited to 8 stations in compass view for clarity
-- No map visualization (text/compass only)
+- No map visualization (compass only)
 - Destination selection limited to favorites and history (no keyboard search)
-- Live arrival data depends on backend availability
+- The app depends entirely on GPS and cannot function without it

-## Future Enhancements

-- [ ] Add complications for quick access
-- [ ] Add watch face complications showing nearby arrivals
-- [ ] Add haptic feedback for navigation cues
-- [ ] Add Siri shortcuts integration
-- [ ] Optimize battery usage for background location updates
-- [ ] Add Apple Watch workout integration for walking routes